ritikaverma2179/ritikaverma2179.github.io/_pages/cv.md

 ======
 * M.Phil in Economics, New York University, USA, 2024
 * M.A. in Economics, Delhi School of Economics, University of Delhi, India, 2020
-* B.A. (with Honours) in Economics, Sri Ram College of Commerce, University of Delhi, India, 2018
+* B.A. (with Honours) in Economics, Shri Ram College of Commerce, University of Delhi, India, 2018

 Research Fields
 ======